Make a verified payout

 1. Create a payout including a verification object

 First, initiate a Create Payout request.
-Set the beneficiary type to user_determined.

-You must also include a verification object.
-This object represents the type of verification that they intend to run as part of the payout.
+• You must also include a verification object.
+This object represents the type of verification that it's intended to run as part of the payout flow.
+Within this object, specify which value you want to verify and what you expect to see for that value.

 Name only